Your second stimulus payment likely will arrive any day now — if you haven’t received it already.

-While you wait for your money, following is a slew of smart options for what you can do with the check once it finally arrives.
+Following is a slew of smart options for what you can do with your payment.

 1. Use it to live

 Hopefully, this is obvious: If you need the money now — to pay rent or utilities, or simply to buy groceries — take what the government gives you and spend it.

 Perhaps there are ways to avoid this option.
 Ever since the pandemic made its unwelcome appearance, many banks have expressed a willingness to work out plans that give customers a little financial breathing room with their bills.

 So, if you can work out something like this with lenders, it might be worth doing.
 That way, you can keep the government cash in savings in case you need it later.